lihe50hz/ACG-Project/README.md

   1. Motion blur, depth of field (basic)

-     > implemented by Chenglin Liu.
+     > Chenglin Liu has implemented this.

   2. Alpha shadow (basic)